AI offers healthcare supply chain wonder, wisdom, whimsy and weakness

 Healthcare supply chain executives and leaders fully recognize the subjectivity and severity of outlandish expectations of AI.
 But humans likely will still be needed.

-“One thought that comes to mind is that AI will provide flawless recommendations,” indicated Jason Molding, Chief Supply Chain Officer and vice president, Performance Management, MultiCare Health System, and president, MultiCare’s Myriadd Supply.
+“One thought that comes to mind is that AI will provide flawless recommendations,” indicated Jason Moulding, Chief Supply Chain Officer and vice president, Performance Management, MultiCare Health System, and president, MultiCare’s Myriadd Supply.
 “I think AI has the ability to give you a ‘head start’ and potentially shorten the decision-making process, but the output of AI still needs to be validated and scrutinized by a human.
 Undoubtedly, AI will continue to improve in its accuracy, reliability and validation, but I see the need for continuous human monitoring to ‘fact check’ and have the discernment and decision-making call for the near future.

 Brendon Frazer, marketing director, Pandion Optimization Alliance, points to the human element, too.